dcazenav/PhylEntropy/README.md

 Then you will find all the installing instructions in the READ.ME, follow them to launch the WEB application.

-Then load ".csv" file
+Then load a ".csv" file

-We have several option, but you can’t use them without an input file.
-It must be a ".csv" file with semicolon as field separator (no tabulation or commas).
+Several options are available, but you cannot use them without an input file.
+It must be a ".csv" file with a semicolon or comma as field separator (no tabs).

-(Depending on the option chosen, you will have to refer to the formalism of the example file.)
+Depending on the option chosen, you will have to refer to the formalism of the example file.

 Once your input file is in good shape, you can load/drag it into the area provided for this purpose.